World Mind Sports Games: 2008

 More than 2500 players from 150 countries and regions took part as well as more than 600 staff members (officials, coaches and referees).
 Five sports were involved - Go, Bridge, Chess, Chinese Chess and Draughts.
 There were 6 gold medals for Go: Mens and Womens Individual, Open Individual (no professionals allowed), Mens and Womens Teams and Pair Go.

-The British Go Association sent as strong a team as possible to the event with 11 men and 7 women taking part, in addition to 3 team officials.
-The BGA Council appointed a Committee of Toby Manning (chair) and Jon Diamond to be responsible for the organisation of the BGA's participation in this important event.
-Toby was also the Team Captain.
+The British Go Association sent as strong a team as possible to the event, with 11 men and 7 women taking part, in addition to 3 team officials.
+The BGA Council appointed a Committee of Toby Manning (Team Captain - shown right in the team shirt) and Jon Diamond to be responsible for the organisation of the BGA's participation in this important event.

 The Chinese hosts provided accommodation and food in China free of charge to all participants.
 They, thanks to Air China, also supplyed a small number of airline tickets free of charge.
 Thus there was significant travel, uniform and other costs which the BGA could not fund and would therefore fall on the players.
 However, in order to ensure the best players are available and cover a lot of these costs, we are pleased that Winton Capital Management supported the team.